 This part is what we call the “Business Excellence” part of our approach.

-Most people play small because they don’t feel safe to speak-up, share their ideas, their concerns, their questions.
-Exactly what is needed to enable creativity, innovation, break through thinking to take place.
-All the clear mind stuff is worthless when people are afraid to take decisions, to challenge the status quo or address their questions.
+Most people play small because they don’t feel safe to speak up, share their ideas, their concerns, their questions.
+But that is exactly what is needed to enable creativity, innovation and breakthrough thinking to take place.
+All of the clear mind stuff is worthless when people are afraid to make decisions, to challenge the status quo or to address their questions.

 Human empathy will be central